PZL-230 Skorpion

 The PZL-230 Skorpion (scorpion) was a proposed Polish low-cost attack aircraft.
 It was being developed by Polish manufacturer PZL Warszawa-Okecie in the late 1980s and early 1990s.

-In the late 1980s, PZL started developing a new aircraft intended to combine high manoeuvrability, short take-off and landing (STOL) performance, and the ability to carry a 2,000kg payload while remaining a low-cost platform to procure and to operate.
+In the late 1980s, PZL started developing a new aircraft intended to combine high manoeuvrability, short take-off and landing (STOL) performance, and the ability to carry a 2,000 kg payload while remaining a low-cost platform to procure and to operate.
 Original designs for the aircraft revolved around a twin-turboprop engine.
 At one point, the Pratt & Whitney Canada PT6A-67A engine was selected to power the type.
 However, the proposal was radically changed following a decision to submit it to a requirement issued for Polish Air Force which sought a light strike and battlefield support aircraft; accordingly, the payload was doubled and the speed was raised dramatically.
 The revised design was instead powered by a pair of Pratt & Whitney Canada PW305 turbofan engines.
 Named the Skorpion, it featured a fuselage afterbody that was blended into the wing along with a set of small canards behind the cockpit.